itsjoesullivan/js-csi/readme.md

 #CSI

-A little boilerplate is helpful to really get going in the terminal.
+A little boilerplate is helpful to really get going with a UI in the terminal.
 These are the most basic functions you may want:

 ##Usage